yugabyte/terraform-provider-ybm/docs/resources/integration.md

 ---
-page_title: "ybm_integration Resource - YugabyteDB Managed"
+page_title: "ybm_integration Resource - YugabyteDB Aeon"
 description: |-
-  The resource to create an integration in YugabyteDB Managed.
+  The resource to create an integration in YugabyteDB Aeon.
 ---

 # ybm_integration (Resource)

-The resource to create an integration in YugabyteDB Managed.
+The resource to create an integration in YugabyteDB Aeon.

 ## Example Usage